LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ### Configuration

-#### Public Directory

-Configure your web server's root to be the `public` directory.
-The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.

 #### Directory Permissions

 Directories within the `storage` and the `bootstrap/cache` directories must be writable by your web server or Lychee will not run.
 Additionally, `public/uploads`, `public/dist` and `public/sym` need to be writable to upload files, customise the CSS and utilise [symbolic links](https://lycheeorg.github.io/docs/settings.html#symbolic-link) respectively.